RYAN WALLER MUSIC LESSONS

 Guitar, Bass, and Singing

-We firmly believe that learning music should feel exciting, encouraging, and personal!
-Not intimidating...
+I firmly believe that learning music should feel exciting, encouraging, and personal.
+Not intimidating!

-We work with students in Arlington, Fort Worth, Dallas, Grand Prairie, Mansfield, and online, helping each student build confidence, technique, and a stronger connection to music one lesson at a time!
+I work with students in-person from Arlington, Fort Worth, Dallas, Grand Prairie, and Mansfield, and we also offer online lessons.
+Our goal is to help people build a stronger connection to music, one lesson at a time!

-We know that every student learns a little differently, so lessons are never one-size-fits-all.
+I’ve been around the block enough times to know that every student learns a little differently, so I’ve never really believed in a one-size-fits-all approach.

-Students choose Ryan Waller Music Lessons because our lessons are:
+Students choose Ryan Waller Music Lessons because my lessons are:

 ✔ Personalized to each student